Satyagraha

 use of non-violence.
 (A trailer for the film can be seen

-here.)
-To get to the practical nuts and bolts of
+the practical nuts and bolts of Satyagraha, Gandhi’s

-Satyagraha, Gandhi’s own comprehensive book 'Satyagraha
+own comprehensive book 'Satyagraha

 in South Africa' is suggested.